-- 1. Ensure that there is equity in the distribution of transportation resources and that there is reasonable access to the planning process, OCPC will continually conduct Title VI and Environmental Justice planning for the Old Colony Region.
-The planning includes the following: - Evaluate the effectiveness of the public participation plan for engaging transportationdisadvantaged communities in the transportation decision-making process. - Regional maps using the U.S. Census illustrating where environmental justice populations are located. - Regional maps using the U.S. Census identifying where highway Transportation Improvement Projects are in relation to environmental justice populations. - Regional maps using the U.S. Census illustrating the existing transit routes, fatal crash locations, pavement conditions, safe routes to school buffers, and future capital transit projects. - Examination of mobility issues using the U.S. Census, access to jobs and services, and levels of service for both transit services and automobiles. - Promote access to the planning process to those with limited English proficiency by developing and utilizing techniques and strategies such as visualizations, graphics, posters, interpreters, and providing information via ethnic media and community-based organizations. - Analyze the outcomes of processes and plans by assessing the geographic distribution of the benefits and burdens of the regional transportation system to protected populations. - 2.
+- 1. Ensure that there is fairness in the distribution of transportation resources and that there is reasonable access to the planning process, OCPC will continually conduct Title VI planning for the Old Colony Region.
+The planning includes the following: - Evaluate the effectiveness of the public participation plan for engaging transportationdisadvantaged communities in the transportation decision-making process. - Regional maps using the U.S. Census illustrating geographic distribution of populations. - Regional maps using the U.S. Census identifying where highway Transportation Improvement Projects are located. - Regional maps using the U.S. Census illustrating the existing transit routes, fatal crash locations, pavement conditions, safe routes to school buffers, and future capital transit projects. - Examination of mobility issues using the U.S. Census, access to jobs and services, and levels of service for both transit services and automobiles. - Promote access to the planning process to those with limited English proficiency by developing and utilizing techniques and strategies such as visualizations, graphics, posters, interpreters, and providing information via ethnic media and community-based organizations. - Analyze the outcomes of processes and plans by assessing the geographic distribution of the benefits and burdens of the regional transportation system to protected populations. - 2.
 Provide staff support and actively encourage both public and private minority groups/ agencies/ community-based organizations participation in the 3C planning process through the Old Colony Joint Transportation Committee.

-Title VI and Environmental Justice planning for the Old Colony Region; 2025 Title VI Annual Report; Maintain an outreach contact list of minority groups, low-income groups, and community based organizations; Develop maps identifying environmental justice populations, transit route maps, and maps showing existing and future location of Transportation Improvement Program and Transportation Plan projects; Conduct benefits, burden analysis, and include in TIP; Continue to expand outreach process and methods; Obtain and secure on-call interpreters; and Utilize MassDOT Title VI Tool.
+Title VI planning for the Old Colony Region; 2026 Title VI Annual Report; Maintain an outreach contact list of minority groups, low-income groups, and community based organizations; Develop maps identifying geographic distribution of populations, transit route maps, and maps showing existing and future location of Transportation Improvement Program and Transportation Plan projects; Conduct benefits, burden analysis, and include in TIP; Continue to expand outreach process and methods; Obtain and secure on-call interpreters; and Utilize MassDOT Title VI Tool.